When you get a new car, you’ll need car insurance to drive legally. But just what is car insurance?

 You might not know for sure, especially if this is your first vehicle.
 And just knowing that you need it isn’t enough.
 You really should understand how it works so you can pick the coverage that’s right for you.

 Below, we’ll explain what car insurance is and how it works so you can feel comfortable choosing the best car insurance for your needs.

 What Is Car Insurance?

 Car insurance is a type of coverage that protects you against financial loss related to your car.
 It reimburses you if you’re in an accident or if your car is stolen.
 In exchange for this reimbursement, you’ll need to pay a monthly premium to the insurance company.

-Car insurance is broken down into a few different types of coverage.
+There are different types of car insurance.
 This lets you pick just the kind of coverage you need based on your state’s laws and your personal preferences.

 Nearly every state requires you to have bodily injury liability coverage and property damage liability coverage:

 - Bodily injury liability coverage will cover costs for any injuries or deaths you or someone driving your car causes.

 - Property damage liability coverage will cover costs for any property damage you or someone driving your car causes.